jalbersh/CodeChallenge062717/README.md

 SAMPLE README below:
 ===============================

-# PROJECT_TITLE API
+# CodeChallenge062717 API
-The PROJECT_TITLE API is a RESTful service for interacting with <SERVICE INFO HERE>.
+The CodeChallenge062717 API is a RESTful service for interacting with <SERVICE INFO HERE>.

 ## Project Requirements
 - JDK 1.8.0-31 or higher